Skip to content

 </ore-button>

 Components emit standard DOM events.
-Common event names: click, input, change, open, close, select.
+Common event names: click, input, change, and open-change.
 Custom events carry a detail object:

 javascript